-- Supporting student success and enhancing the student experience including those with academic and/or other challenges impeding their academic progress.
+- Innovative teaching informed by approaches that enhance the student experience and support students with academic and/or other challenges impeding their academic progress.

-- Leading high performing multi-disciplinary teams with an education and/or research focus which support and develop a respectful, trusting, and collaborative working environment.
+- Actively contributing to high performing multi-disciplinary teams with an education and research focus and the development of a respectful, trusting, and collaborative working environment.

-Some of the key position capabilities of the role include:
+Some of the key position capabilities of the roles include:

-- Demonstrated evidence of strong translational and impactful research including sustained attraction of competitive external grants related to inclusive and special education with a focus on quantitative methods utilising longitudinal and/or large data sets.
+- Demonstrated evidence of a strong research track record including attraction of competitive external grants (for career stage) with a focus on quantitative methods utilising longitudinal or large data sets.

-- Demonstrated experience and successful track record in supervision of honours and higher degree students to successful completion.
+- Demonstrated experience and successful track record (for career stage), in supervision of honours and higher degree students.

 Life at Flinders